Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Solo Travellers Welcome

-This retreat is perfect for solo travellers.
+This retreat is perfect for solo travelers.
 Most of our guests arrive alone, and the ashram setting creates a natural sense of community from the first session.
-You can book it privately or let us know and we'll list your date as a fixed departure so other solo yogis can join you.
+You can book it privately, or let us know, and we'll list your date as a fixed departure so other solo yogis can join you.
 Group size ranges from 1 to 20.

-Women travelling solo will find this retreat particularly welcoming.
-The retreat centre is safe, well-established, and staffed by experienced people.
+Women traveling solo will find this retreat particularly welcoming.
+The retreat center is safe, well-established, and staffed by experienced people.
 The small group size and contemplative pace create an environment where you can truly let your guard down and be present.

 Difficulty: Easy (1 out of 5)

 There is no trekking, no hiking, and no physical challenge beyond the yoga practice itself.
-The retreat centre is at approximately 1,400 m — the same altitude as Kathmandu — so there are no altitude-related concerns.
+The retreat center is at approximately 1,400 m—the same altitude as Kathmandu—so there are no altitude-related concerns.
 Sessions are adapted to all levels, and your instructor provides modifications for every pose.
 If you can sit comfortably on a mat and are willing to try, you're ready for this retreat.

 Trek With a Purpose — Even Two Days Can Change a Life

-A portion of every booking with The Everest Holiday supports the Nagarjun Learning Center, which is verified and listed on the UN Partner Portal.
+A portion of every booking with The Everest Holiday supports the Nagarjun Learning Center, which the UN Partner Portal verifies and lists.
 Even a two-day retreat helps change a life.

 Day 01: Transform from Kathmandu to Yoga destination